Enter Search Terms:

 Former Scientific Names:

-Description: Thallus of this endemic kelp is light brown with golden yellow edges at the base of the blade, forming a V pattern.
-The holdfast is semi-discoidal and the stipe is flattened, golden in color, and up to 1 m (3.2 ft) in length.
+Description: Thallus of this endemic kelp is light brown with golden yellow raised edges at the base of the blade, forming a V pattern.
+The holdfast is semi-discoidal, and the stipe is flattened, golden in color, and up to 1 m (3.2 ft) in length.
 The blade is thin, lanceolate in form, up to 2 m (6.5 ft) long and 0.5 m (20 in) wide.
 Habitat: This uncommon kelp grows on rock in the shallow subtidal and prefers semi-exposed or exposed habitats where ocean waves break near the shoreline.

 Detailed Description >> by H. Kawai, T. Hanyuda, M. Lindeberg, and S.C.
 Lindstrom